Buffer Intensity and Buffer Capacity

 All derivatives of higher degree repeat this pattern:

-Ionization Fractions.
+Ionization Fractions & Moments.
 The three ionization fractions, introduced in 2.3a to (2.3c), obey the following relations (where the sum runs from i = 0 to 2):

-Quantities so defined are also called kth moments.
-Here in our case, Y0 represents the mass balance, Y1 enters the alkalinity (as its main part), and Y2 together with Y3 will be used for the buffer intensity and its derivative.
-All Yk (excluding Y0) are positive numbers, living in the range 0 < Yk < 2k.
+Yk is called the kth moment.
+Here, Y0 represents the mass balance, Y1 enters the alkalinity (as its main part), and Y2 together with Y3 will be used for the buffer intensity and its derivative.
+All Yk are positive numbers, living in the range 0 < Yk < 2k (excluding Y0 which is 1).

 The first derivative of the ionization fractions is given by